 Are there any other costs?
 Is there anything I need to bring?

-No other costs.
-For each session you will be provided with copies of the story to be discussed at the next session.
+The tutor will provide copies of the story to be discussed before the relevant session.

 When I've finished, what course can I do next?

-Look up other fiction courses under History, Culture and Writing/Literature on the website at www.citylit.ac.uk.
+Look up other literature courses on our website at www.citylit.ac.uk/courses under History, Culture and Writing/Literature.